 Why is Skype blocked?

-There may be an ulterior motive to this ban.
+There may be an ulterior motive for this ban.
 The UAE has a history of strict internet censorship.
-Also, many VoIP services including Skype and WhatsApp now offer end-to-end encryption.
+Also, many VoIP services, including Skype and WhatsApp, now offer end-to-end encryption.
 This makes it incredibly difficult for the government to monitor user activity.
 This isn’t mere speculation; the UAE already has strict rules on VPN usage, most likely for a similar reason.

-Can I unblock Skype with a free VPN?
+Can I unblock Skype with a free VPN provider?

-Using a free VPN is generally a bad idea, but even more so when in the UAE.
-These services usually have fairly small networks, yet more users than premium services.
+Using a free VPN service is generally a bad idea, but even more so when in the UAE.
+These services usually have fairly small networks and limited IP address ranges, yet more users than premium services.
 This leads to extremely slow speeds, long wait times for servers, and monthly data limits.
-As a result, you’re likely to experience video that hangs, stuttering audio, and possible call disconnects when using a free VPN with Skype.
+As a result, you’re likely to experience video chat that hangs, stuttering audio, and possible call disconnects when using a free VPN provider with Skype.